 Employees can request an expense and instantly get access to a new virtual card after the expense request is approved.
 Finance now sees expenses as employees request them instead of only learning about them when the statement comes at the end of the month.

 Using a unique card for each vendor minimizes fraud risk and makes it easy to see who in the organization owns each expense.
 Isolating vendor payments by virtual card makes it easy to change cards if an employee leaves or if a card is compromised, keeping your critical subscriptions safe.

-You can still issue physical cards to employees that need to travel or entertain clients but you can keep all recurring subscription or one-time spend on individual virtual cards.
+You can still issue physical cards to employees that need to travel or entertain clients but you can keep all recurring subscriptions or one-time spending on individual virtual cards.

 Finally, a vendor-specific card means air-tight control.
 You can set spend and transaction limits on a card to match the expected vendor charges.
 Email notifications for each card keeps you in the loop for declines, extra charges, or renewals, or any other changes for that particular vendor.

 There’s no question that card payments and bottom-up purchasing have upended the procurement process for growing businesses.

 Having a system like Airbase to manage expense requests, issue virtual cards, and automatically code transactions for accounting will help finance teams manage exploding card spend in the SaaS subscription economy.

 Interested in learning how Airbase can help you implement virtual cards?
 Schedule a demo today